It's early morning in Cape May on July 1 and the weather is perfect for our 150nmile+ trip home to Cos Cob.

 The South Seaport/Pier17 area.

 So long to NYC, Hellsgate water.....hello Long Island Sound.
+One of the unique lighthouses in Long Island Sound.

 Back in the waters of Greenwich....and, this is our next boat (well, I hope!)